tberlok/paicos/README.md

 ## Tutorial Jupyter notebooks

-I have uploaded a tutorial notebook `tutorials/paicos_examples.ipynb` which displays the functionality on one of the bigger simulations on the cluster.
+I have uploaded a few tutorial notebooks in `notebook-tutorials` which displays the functionality.

 ### Avoiding bloated git from jupyter notebooks